xGabrielR/Olist-Churn/README.md

 **Business Problem**: In Olist, exists sellers, the sellers monthly sell some products to customers.
 Exists some types of sellers that can work with Olist, some of that sellers can churn (not selling more).
 For Olist perspective, if a seller not sell in 45 days before the last day that seller is selled any product to a customer, this seller become in churn state.

-The Olist marketing team needs to a tool to identify the sellers who are likely to churn in the next month and somehow manage to retain that sellers.
-The strategy used by Olist's marketing team to retain these sellers is to use gift cards based on the customer's probability of churning.
-It is necessary to obtain this probability of the seller going into churn and select the best sellers to send the gift card.
+The Olist marketing team needs a tool to identify the sellers who are likely to churn in the next month and somehow manage to retain that sellers.
+The strategy used by Olist's marketing team to retain these sellers is to use gift cards based on the customer's probability of churning and LTV value.
+It is necessary to obtain this probability of the seller going into churn and creste a criteria to select the best sellers to send the gift card.
 However, the Olist finance team has a restriction of $5,000 that it can make available for this gift card financial incentive for churning Olist sellers.

 The marketing team of Olist have a monetary incentive to prevent seller for churning, but the finance team have a budget of $ 5.000 to spend with this monetary gift cards incentive.
-The objective is to maximize ROI with marketing investiment of gits cards and work with finance budget.
+The objective is to maximize ROI (for retain Thais sellers) with marketing investiment of gits cards and work with finance budget.

-Do not exists historical data about marketing incentive gifts to check the efficiency of the gifts, but is possible to create some scenarios.
+Do not exists historical data about marketing incentive gifts to check the efficiency of the gifts in dataset, It is a marketing New strategy, but is possible to create some scenarios.

-- If churn probability > 95% this seller will leave of Olist, maybe a very big incentive is possible to use, but I will skip this sellers.
+- If churn probability > 95% this seller will leave of Olist, maybe a very big incentive is possible to use for retain, but can be a very expensive seller tô retain, I will skip this sellers and send Thais sellers to marketing with my assumptions to work with marketing team to deal with this customers.
 - If churn probability is between 95% to 85% a gift card of $200 can be a solution for retain this seller.
 - If churn probability is between 85% to 75% a gift card of $100 can retain.
 - Others sellers with probability of churn lower than 75% a gift card of $50 can be a solution.